dominicbeesley/blitter-vhdl-6502/doc/API.md

  |             | 7     | 0                              | 1 | 1 |
  | FC 008B..8F | *     | - reserved - all bits read 0   |

+# PREBOOT

+In 2026 a new pre-boot feature is being rolled out to all the boards, starting with the C20K.
+The Pre-boot is a menu system that allows the user to re-configure their machine:
+  - load romsets
+  - switch between maps
+  - switch between hard/soft cpus
+  - other TBC

+The main driver is that on the C20K if the MOS or BLTUTIL images are erased or corrupted in FlashEEPROM it is difficult to reinstate them.

+The pre-boot is a tiny <256 MOS rom that is mapped in for each reset, this rom is part of the main FPGA bitstream.
+If a certain key combination is held down (COPY-ESC-BREAK) the pre-boot MOS will bootstrap a more complicated BIOS-like menu system.
+This will be loaded from the FPGA's SPI Flash configuration memory (user flash on Mk.3/MAX10).

 # The NoIce debugger